-Free Movement of GoodsWatch
+Free Movement of GoodsWatch this thread

 I have read through Dassonville, that's fine, but then I get to Cassis de Dijon and it talks about indistinctly applicable measures.
 So my understanding was that indistinctly applicable measures are measures which apply in the same way to both domestic and imported goods.
 These measures may be justified by madatory requirements, of which are non-exhaustive.
 Is this correct so far?